 Development and implementation of policies and procedures that result in the most effective use of available and potential resources to better address the gang problem.

 In 1993, Dr. Spergel began implementing the initial version of the Model in the Little Village neighborhood of Chicago.
 An evaluation of the program found a reduction in serious/violent crimes, decreased criminal activity and gang involvement by project clients, and increased success in educational and job opportunities (Spergel, 2007).

 In 1995, OJJDP tested the Model in five selected sites—Bloomington, Illinois; Mesa and Tucson, Arizona; Riverside, California; and San Antonio, Texas.
 In the process of establishing these sites, it became clear that to successfully implement the Model, the lead agency and its partner agencies must fully understand the Model, the implementation process, and perhaps most important, the need to conduct a comprehensive assessment of the community’s gang problem.
 Evaluators of the Model combined the Little Village evaluation with studies of the above five sites.
 The evaluators assessed program elements, strategies, and operating principles in terms of their importance to successful implementation of the Model (Spergel, Wa, and Sosa, 2006).
-An unpublished report for each of the five sites is available from the National Criminal Justice Reference Service at http://www.ncjrs.gov/.
+Unpublished reports for each of the five sites are available from the National Criminal Justice Reference Service: